-Fig. 6.
-Overall the fields plotted appear more spatially coherent for the roadside observations than for MIDAS observations, especially over England and Wales; this is likely a consequence of the greater density of stations for the roadside observations.
-At 09 UTC the observed wind speeds can be seen to be generally weaker than the forecast winds by 1-2 knots over Wales and inland

-England areas though by more over Scotland and along the southern UK coast where winds were stronger (Fig. 8(a)).
-This may partly be attributable to the eclipse since 09 UTC is after eclipse onset (although the observed MIDAS wind speeds were generally stronger than the forecast ones at 09 UTC (Fig. 6(a)); other likely reasons for this are discussed above based on comparison of the roadside and MIDAS wind vectors.
-Observed roadside wind directions are generally within $\pm 20^{\circ}$ of those forecast (Fig. 8(b)) with a slight preference for the observed winds to be backed relative to those forecast, as also found with the MIDAS observations (Fig. 6(b)).
-The synoptic-evolution relative changes in roadside wind speed and direction from 09-10 UTC and from 10-11 UTC are consistent in sign with those found for the MIDAS observations, especially over England, and the greater spatial coherence of the patterns lends confidence that they are robust.
+Figure 8 shows the synoptic-evolution relative changes in wind speed and direction for the roadside observations; this is derived in the same way as for the MIDAS observations shown in figure 6.
+Overall, the fields plotted appear more spatially coherent for the roadside observations than for MIDAS observations, especially over England and Wales; this is likely a consequence of the greater density of stations for the roadside observations.
+At 0900 UTC, the observed wind speeds can be seen to be generally weaker than the forecast winds by 1-2 knots over Wales and inland England areas though by more over Scotland and along the southern UK coast where winds were stronger (figure 8a).
+This may partly be attributable to the eclipse since 0900 UTC is after eclipse onset (although the observed MIDAS wind speeds were generally stronger than the forecast ones at 0900 UTC (figure 6a)); other likely reasons for this are discussed above based on comparison of the roadside and MIDAS wind vectors.
+Observed roadside wind directions are generally within $\pm 20^{\circ}$ of those forecast (figure 8b) with a slight preference for the observed winds to be backed relative to those forecast, as also found with the MIDAS observations (figure 6b).
+The synoptic-evolution relative changes in roadside wind speed and direction from 0900 to 1000 UTC and from 1000 to 1100 UTC are consistent in sign with those found for the MIDAS observations, especially over England, and the greater spatial coherence of the patterns lends confidence that they are robust.

-These robust synoptic-evolution relative changes now motivate the closer examination of high temporal resolution (1-minute and 20-minute data) observations from selected stations.
+These robust synoptic-evolution relative changes now motivate the closer examination of high temporal resolution (1-min and 20-min data) observations from selected stations.